CashCow-Project/cashcow/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/CashCow-Project/cashcow/tags) are created regularly to indicate new official, stable release versions of CashCow.

+Feature branches are created when there are major new features being worked on by several people.

+From time to time a pull request will become outdated.
+If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will be used to issue a warning of closure.
+The pull will be closed 15 days after the warning if action is not taken by the author.
+Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.

+Issues with no commits will be given a similar warning, and closed after 15 days from their last activity.
+Issues closed in this manner will be labeled 'stale'.

 Testing
 -------